-Now, by "cool" I don't necessary mean "good"—a big part of growing up is learning to tell the difference.
+Now, by "cool," I don't necessarily mean "good"—a big part of growing up is learning to tell the difference.
 Sometimes good people are cool, like Jesus Christ.
 Sometimes, though, good people are uncool, like most of the dads in old sitcoms.
 Most confusingly, bad people are sometimes cool, like most characters in Mafia movies.

 So without saying anything about Barack Obama's policies, we should be able to say that he is, in fact, cool, the kind of guy who can be a relaxed and natural guest on a late-night show and who kills flies with his bare hands.
 In fact, he was attacked by a Karl Rove–backed group for being too cool before the 2012 election.
 That's how cool he is.